MacKenzie Lueck case: Utah police arrest man on suspicion of kidnapping, murder of SoCal college student

 At a morning news conference, Salt Lake City Police Chief Mike Brown named 31-year-old Ayoola Ajayi as the suspect taken into custody by a police SWAT team.
-Ajayi, who had previously been considered a person of interest in the case, was also accused of desecration of a body.
+Ajayi, who had previously been considered a person of interest in the case, was also accused of desecration of a body and obstruction of justice.

+Charred tissue was recovered that contains DNA consistent with samples found on Lueck's belongings, Brown said.

 "This is one of the most difficult phone calls I've ever made," Brown said after he told the victim's parents about the arrest.
 "We are devastated and heartbroken by this news."